Incentive-Aligned Multi-Source LLM Summaries: Experiments

 One of the main advantages of the adapted multi-task peer prediction scoring rule is its robustness to coordinated, uninformative behavior, a canonical failure mode for simpler consensus-based systems.
 We test this in the ClashEval dataset by introducing a bloc of four ``uninformative'' sources strategically authored to contradict every claim.
 As shown in Figure \ref{fig:dummyscores}, the naive majority-based scoring fails catastrophically.
 It not only rewards the colluding dummy sources, but as a byproduct, this pollution of the peer pool also falsely elevates the score of the adversarial source, causing it to be ranked higher than the genuinely truthful documents.
 In contrast, TTS correctly assigns near-zero scores to the uninformative bloc and robustly preserves the correct reliability ranking.
 More details are given in Appendix \ref{app:casestudy}.

-\paragraph{Takeaways.} Our experiments highlight two complementary advantages of the TTS framework.
-First, the two-pass pipeline provides structural robustness; by using a leave-one-out method to objectively score and filter unreliable sources before the final synthesis, it significantly improves the summary's factual accuracy and fluency in a way that is robust to strategic attacks.
-Second, the informative-agreement score provides further incentive robustness.
-It rewards beyond-chance corroboration over raw consensus, allowing the mechanism to resist coordinated, uninformative strategies and correctly identify reliable sources without ground-truth labels.
 These empirical findings are consistent with our theoretical guarantees, demonstrating that the TTS framework makes truthful, careful reporting the most effective strategy for a source to be included in the final summary.